Reviews You Can Rely On

 4.0

-Blade Material Sandvik 14C28N stainless steel AUS-8 Steel Sandvik 12C27 stainless steel Proprietary Stainless (between 440A and 420) 440 stainless steel
+Blade Material Sandvik 14C28N stainless steel Nitro-V stainless steel D2 stainless steel S30V stainless steel High carbon stainless steel

-Blade locks closed?
-Yes Yes No No No
+Closed Blade Lock Yes No No No No

 Our Analysis and Test Results

 The Leek is a well-crafted, elegant knife.
-The blade of the Leek bears the brand of its designer.
-Well-respected pocket knife guru Ken Onion signs off on the overall blade design (hence the "Leek" moniker; many Kershaw models have onion-themed names.)
-The slender blade is made with excellent steel and careful attention to detail.
-You can deploy the assisted-opening feature with either your thumb or index finger.
-This versatility and ease of deployment alone stand out at any price.
+Well-respected pocket knife guru Ken Onion signs off on the overall blade design with a brand on the blade (hence the “Leek” moniker; many Kershaw models have onion-themed names.)
+The slender blade is made with the excellent 14C28N stainless steel alloy and a rare, low, barely-there curve in the belly (likely a striking design choice over anything).
+You can deploy the assisted-opening feature with either your thumb via the blade studs or your index finger via the spine flipper.
+This versatility and ease of deployment alone stand out at any price point.
 We tested the Leek many years back and then revisited it more recently.
-(We are thorough in our testing.)
 What we found years ago holds up now, even after testing a couple dozen more knives in the meantime.
-The Leek is great, in a seemingly timeless fashion.
+The Leek is seemingly timeless.

 Performance Comparison